-As we understand how important security and compliance are, we’ve worked hard to make sure that Zeplin is secure.
-The security and protection of our customers’ data is definitely a top priority and this paper outlines our approach to security and compliance and details the technical controls that keep your data safe.
+We understand how important security and compliance are, and we’ve worked hard to make sure that our products are secure.
+The security and protection of our customers’ data is definitely a top priority and this paper outlines our approach to security and compliance, and details the technical controls that keep your data safe.

 What is Zeplin?

-Zeplin can integrate with your communication tools, such as updating a Trello board or sending a message to Slack whenever a change is made to the Project.
-All data is securely hosted on our back-end.
-Each connection made to Zeplin is end-to-end encrypted over HTTPS.
-Only you and the people you invite to your Project have access to this data.
+Our products can integrate with your communication tools, such as updating a Trello board or sending a message to Slack whenever a change is made to the Project, and we make sure these integrations are secure as well.
+All data is securely hosted on our back-end, and each connection made to Zeplin or Omlet is end-to-end encrypted over HTTPS.
+Only you and the people you invite to your Projects have access to this data.
 We have very restricted access control policies for the live data, and applying industrial standards for data at rest.

 Security isn't just about making sure the right technology is in place.
 Zeplin makes sure we have the right people who build, maintain and oversee the systems.
-Although we are a small team, we are rigorous in making sure we hire the right people.
+We are rigorous in making sure we hire the right people.

 Every employee is subject to a background check.
 Once hired, all employees must learn Zeplin's security policies and go through a comprehensive security awareness training session.
 Key topics such as customer data privacy, data security, and phishing awareness are covered.
 New employees must agree to our Code of Conduct, which highlights our commitment to keeping information safe and secure.
 Ongoing training ensures that our crew is aware of new threats as they emerge.